A List of Essential Woodworking Tools for Beginners

 2. Mouse Sander

 There are a couple of different types of sanders on the market.
-A mouse sander or palm sander is for more detailed work and random orbital sanders are for larger projects that are less detailed.
+A mouse sander or palm sander is for more detailed work and a random orbital sander is for larger projects that are less detailed.
 Belt sanders are the biggest workhouse of the sander family but you have a lot less control.

-This sander has an ergonomic design much like its competition but the top allows you to get a better, more consistent grip for projects with lots of sanding.
+This sander has a low profile design design much like its competition but the top allows you to get a better, more consistent grip for projects with lots of sanding.

 The main feature of this sander is the high-performance dust collection which traps the majority of fine dust, allowing you to sand indoors.

 What’s Included?
-The Tacklife Mouse Sander comes with a dust collection system and a 12-piece sandpaper grit set.
-You can find the best deal on this sander here: Tacklife Detail Mouse Sander with Dust Collection (Click Here for the Current Price.)
+The Black and Decker Sander comes with a dust collection system and the detail finger sander makes for a great tool attachment.
+You can find the best deal on this sander here: Black and Decker Detail Sander (CLICK HERE FOR THE CURRENT PRICE)

 3. Compound Miter Saw